hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - The frequency of emoji usage has a power-law distribution. 😂 is by far the most popular emoji, accounting for 15.4% of the total emoji usage.

-- France stands out because 1) 19.8 of all messages sent using the Kika keyboard by French users contained at least on emoji; and 2) the most commonly used emoji is ❤️‍.
+- France stands out because 1) 19.8% of all messages sent using the Kika keyboard by French users contained at least one emoji; and 2) the most commonly used emoji is ❤️‍.
 How romantic!

 PP. 2-9